 It’s true.
 Dr. King did say that to me.
 The comment is recorded in context in my memoir, “Eating Dr. King’s Dinner,” about my time in Selma, Alabama with the civil rights movement.

 In that small book, I also point out that at the time, I notably failed to ask the question which shortly after (but alas, too late!) came to mind, namely, “Um, Dr. King, just what do you mean by a MODIFIED form of socialism???”

 After all, “a modified form of socialism” could be just about anything.

 But at that moment, I just nodded sagely, as if I understood completely; after all, I was 22.

 I guess this shocking disclosure left Mr B— reeling aghast, and may have borne some bitter fruit afterward on the mall in Washington.
 I heard B— held some kind of revival meeting there, but did not (nor do I intend to pay) it any attention.

 Freedom of speech includes B—’s right to gather and blather; also my right to ignore it.

-At least I was quoted accurately.
+At least he quoted me accurately.